About this guide

 The Motoko Programming Language Guide introduces key features of the general-purpose Motoko programming language and provides examples and reference information to help you learn the nuances of the language and the practical implications of how to apply it.

 This guide provides reference information and examples for programmers who want to explore or plan to use the Motoko programming language.
-Most of the information is this guide is applicable independent of whether you are developing programs to run on the Internet Computer platform or working with the DFINITY Canister SDK.
+Most of the information in this guide is applicable independent of whether you are developing programs to run on the Internet Computer blockchain or working with the DFINITY Canister SDK.

 Although this guide is intended to help readers from different backgrounds understand the basic design principles and semantics of the Motoko, you should keep in mind that the language implementation and the documentation are also continuing to evolve.